Westmoreland County Veterans of the War on Terror

 We are dedicating the monument on 9/11/2021, 20 years after the terrorist attacks which started the War on Terror.

-- County Veterans Affairs Office estimates > 20,000 county residents served in military Post-9/11
+- Westmoreland County Veterans Affairs Office estimates over 20,000 county residents have served in the military Post-9/11

 - County Commissioners support Our Vision